 The due date is only a best guess based on averages of gestation.
 It may be desirable to delay an induction if there is question about your due date.
 This would give your baby the time it needs to be properly developed before being born.

-Some women feel more comfortable attempting to start labor using "natural" labor stimulation methods before trying a chemical induction (see list at right).
+Some women feel more comfortable attempting to start labor using "natural" labor stimulation methods before trying a chemical induction.
 It is important to understand that using natural labor stimulating techniques that are not a part of your everyday life is still an artificial way to begin labor.
-However, by using low risk methods of stimulating labor you may be able to cause labor to begin preventing the need for chemical induction methods (and the risks they carry).
+However, by using low risk methods of stimulating labor you may be able to cause labor to begin preventing the need for chemical induction methods.

 Review with your caregivers any fears or anxieties you have about going into labor or becoming a mother.
-These worries may be enough to start the fear-tension-pain cycle, causing labor to start and stop repeatedly.
+Some women find that not addressing fears causes labor to start and stop repeatedly.

 Enkin, Keirse, Nilson, Crowther, Duley, Hodnett and Hofmeyr.
 A guide to effective care in pregnancy and childbirth Third Edition.
 2000.
 Oxford: Oxford University Press.